All blogs

 The Training Process: Let the Learning Begin!

 Training is where our model learns from the dataset.
-We'll use a couple of helpful Keras callbacks:
+We'll use two Keras callbacks:

 if config.IS_TRAINING: